 Love’s A Dog was also influenced by Kim’s acting debut.
-In 2011, Taylor was cast as a lead role in Matthew Porterfield’s “music-infused drama,” I Used To Be Darker.
-With art mirroring life, she was cast as a musician in the film and paired with another actor/musician, Ned Oldham; they played a couple in this thoughtful, haunting independent film.
+In 2011, Taylor was cast as a lead role in Matthew Porterfield’s music-infused drama, I Used To Be Darker.
+With art mirroring life, she was cast as a musician in the film and paired with actor/musician, Ned Oldham (Old Calf).

-I Used to Be Darker made its world premiere at the prestigious Sundance Film Festival in January 2013 and went on to screen internationally at the Berlinale in Berlin, Germany in February.
-The film has received positive reviews and has been picked up by The Strand distributors for a limited theatrical release this coming October.
+I Used to Be Darker made its world premiere at the prestigious Sundance Film Festival in January of 2013 and went on to screen internationally at the Berlinale in Berlin, Germany in February.
+The film received positive reviews and was picked up by The Strand distributors for a limited theatrical release in the US beginning October of 2013.

-Taylor’s songs have appeared in numerous TV shows including Flashpoint, Smallville, and ABC’s Cyberbully.
-As a performing and touring artist she’s shared stages with Kris Kristofferson, Ron Sexmith, Kasey Chambers, Over The Rhine and Grace Potter among others.
+Taylor’s songs have appeared in numerous TV shows including Flashpoint, Smallville, One Tree Hill and ABC’s Cyberbully.

 I Used To Be Darker: